Martin-Zeithaml/medium/KeySequences.md

 }
 ```
 We already know `title` and `description`, so let's focus on the rest of the keys:
-* The `Home` key is to get on the command line.
+* The `Home` key is to get you on the command line.
  This depends on your `ISPF` setting.
-In this example, let's suppose that the command line on the top
+In this example, let's suppose that the command line is on the top. <!-- What does "command line is on the top" mean?
+Is this a useful piece of information? -->
 * `Ctrl+E` is a defined [keyboard shortcut](https://docs.zowe.org/stable/user-guide/mvd-3270/#keyboard-shortcuts) for Zowe TN3270 to clear from the current cursor position until the end of the field.
-  * There might, however, be a previous command, in which case it is better to delete the entire command line.
+  * There might, however, be a previous command, in which case it is better to delete the entire command line. <!-- Describe how this is done. -->
 * Type `START` and hit `Enter`.

-Such definition is very helpful, you can invoke it regardless on the cursor position and checking what is on the command line.
-The result will be always the same, new `ISPF` panel will be opened.
+Having this definition <!-- What do you specifically mean by "definition"? --> can be very helpful, as you can invoke it regardless of the cursor position and check the text presented on the command line.
+The result will be always the same, and a new `ISPF` panel will be opened.

 ### Prompt Example
 As a final example, let's use the `prompt` feature to get input and put it to use.